Partial identification for discrete data with nonignorable missing outcomes: Model computation and inference

 as defined by the conditional uniform prior in (4), otherwise we reject.
 We sample similarly for parameters in the $X=1$ stratum and combine estimates as in (5) to compute the posterior of $\Psi$.
+Sampling from the Sat-OR-1-pos model proceeds similarly.

-When sampling from the joint prior (6) where we assume each OR is in some interval around 1, we again use rejection sampling.
-Because the constraint (7) does not have an area of $0$ in the parameter space when $t_h > t_l$, we do not need to reparametrize the distribution as in (4).
-We simply sample independently from the marginal distributions in (12) and accept samples with probability 1 if (7) is satisfied, otherwise we reject.
-Sampling from (8) proceeds similarly, except the acceptance probability in the $X=0$ stratum is
+We can also use rejection sampling when sampling from the posterior of the Sat-OR-thresh model where we assume each OR is in some interval around 1.
+Because this constraint does not have an area of $0$ in the parameter space when $t_h > t_l$, we do not need to reparametrize the distribution as in (4).
+We simply sample independently from the marginal distributions in (8) and accept samples with probability 1 if the OR falls within the bounds $(t_l, t_h)$, otherwise we reject.
+Sampling from the Sat-OR-normal and Sat-OR-normal-beta models proceeds similarly.

-Posteriors when assumptions for the direction of missing data bias are included can be computed in a similar fashion.
-In the case where we assume $Z$ is an instrument and a positive missing data bias as in (9), we reject samples in the $X=0$ stratum when $\omega_{0,1}$ is not in the uniform distribution defined in conditional uniform prior for $\omega_{0,1}$ given in (10).
-When we have approximately lognormal distributions over $OR(Y,Z|X)$ and a beta distribution over the transformed bias $h(\omega_{x,z}| q_{x,z})$ as in (11), we can use rejection sampling with an acceptance probability of